Kcchouette/OpenVPN-VPS/README.md

 The script is made to work on these OS :
 - Debian 8

-##Installation
+## Installation
+**You have to enable the TUN module otherwise OpenVPN won't work.** If the TUN module is not enabled, the script will tell you.
+Ask your host if you don't know how to do it.

-Run the script and follow the assistant:
+Then download the script, run it and follow the assistant:

 ```
 wget https://raw.githubusercontent.com/Kcchouette/OpenVPN-VPS/master/openvpn-install.sh